Pneumonia: do I need a vaccine?

-There's research to show that the pneumococcal vaccine helps to protect against invasive pneumonia.
-That's a serious complication where the infection spreads out of your lungs and around your body.
+The pneumococcal vaccine helps to protect against invasive pneumonia, a serious complication where the infection spreads from your lungs to other parts of your body.

 The pneumococcal vaccine is designed to protect against the most common type of pneumonia.
-The bacteria in the vaccine are dead and can't harm you.
+The vaccine contains bacteria, but these bacteria are dead and can't harm you.
 The pneumococcal vaccine can't give you pneumonia or any other illness.
-Your arm may be sore where you have the shot.
-As a side effect, a few people get a fever and joint or muscle pains.

 Most people need the pneumococcal vaccine only once.
 You don't need a new one every year.
-But you may need another vaccination if you're over 65 and your first dose was more than five years ago.
-Some people with a weak immune system or problems with their spleen also need another vaccination.
-Ask your doctor if you think this may apply to you.
+But some people with a weak immune system or problems with their spleen need another vaccination after five years.
+Ask your doctor if you think this might apply to you.

 The flu vaccine

-If you get the flu, you have a bigger chance of getting pneumonia.
-So, if you have the flu vaccine, it may also lower your risk of getting pneumonia.
-There's research to show that older people who live in nursing homes are less likely to get pneumonia if they have a flu shot.
+Having flu makes you more likely to get pneumonia.
+So, if you have the flu vaccine, it might also reduce your chance of getting pneumonia.
+For example, research suggests that older people who live in nursing homes are less likely to get pneumonia if they have a flu shot.

 You need to get a new shot every year, usually in October or November.

 The flu vaccine is also available as a nasal spray.
-It contains flu viruses that are alive, but scientists have made them very weak.
+It contains flu viruses that are alive, but very weak.
 That way you build up immunity without getting sick.
 The spray can be given to children aged 2 and older and to adults under age 50.
 People must be in good health to have this vaccine.

 Do I need a flu vaccine or pneumococcal vaccine?

-Your immune system is affected by treatment that you're having, such as steroids, radiation therapy, or chemotherapy
+are having treatment that affects your immune system, such as corticosteroids, radiation therapy, or chemotherapy

-The flu vaccine is recommended for everyone 6 months and older.
+A flu vaccine is recommended each year for everyone aged over 6 months.
 It's especially important for:

-Children under age 5, but particularly those under 2 years old
+children under age 5, but especially those under 2 years old

 Use of this content is subject to our disclaimer